The toughest part of any new goal is the FIRST step. Running goals included.

 So stand up!
 Remember the rocket ship, remember the merry-go-round, and remember the water pump.
 Tap into the secret power of the endurance world and reach the finish line not only with the appreciation for finishing but with the eagerness to run longer!
 Congratulations, you now have the power…the power of MOMENTUM!

-REMEMBER…once you get moving and begin the act of running, our distance goal becomes much easier!
+REMEMBER…once you get moving and begin the act of running, your running program becomes much easier!

 Ready to smash through YOUR atmosphere and push against the enormous force preventing you from reaching space?
-If so, click the image of my book below and start training for your first 50k TODAY!
+If so, click and option below and start training TODAY!
+I teach how to use this power by running ANY distance by running only ONE day per week.
+You will receive running programs for the 5k, 10k, half-marathon, marathon, 50k, 50-mile, 100k, and 100-mile distances!